Kuoyuan-Li/Azure-CookingTimeEstimation/README.md

 flask run
 ```
 Then the web application can be accessed via localhost:5000

+## Data terms of use
+The data has been collected from Food.com (formerly GeniusKitchen), under the provision that any resulting work should cite this resource:
+Generating Personalized Recipes from Historical User Preferences.
+Bodhisattwa Prasad Majumder, Shuyang Li, Jianmo Ni, Julian McAuley, in Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), 2019.
 ## My idea, approach and implementation
 ### Idea formation